audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 * The library computer where you generate your keys has been compromised, etc.

-If you're familiar with [the metaphor][wand metaphor]: what if someone had bugged the wizard's workshop when he was making your wand: saw the ingredients, hears the magical password?
+If you're familiar with [the metaphor][wand metaphor]: what if someone had bugged the wizard's workshop when he was making your wand.
+They saw the ingredients, heard the magical password?
 They could clone _your_ wand and act as you!

 To make sure `gpg` gets to operate in a safe house (or safe operating system) we create our keys in Tails - it's like a brand new operating system each time